haiku/haiku/docs/develop/file_systems/overview.rst

 userlandfs
 ..........

-As a second step, it's possible to use the filesystem as part of a runing system, while still running it in userland.
+As a second step, it's possible to use the filesystem as part of a running system, while still running it in userland.
 This allows use of Debugger, memory protection, and in general any kind of userland debugging or tracing tool.
 When the filesystem crashes, it does not bring down the whole system.